Ahmed-is-Coding/VMBridge/README.md

 ➡️ [VM Bridge – Full Demo](https://youtu.be/Z9bfUtOjHhk)

-## 📂 Project Management

-I planned, tracked, and completed this project step by step using **ClickUp** to manage every task and deadline.
-The `ClickUp_VMBridge_Project.csv` is included for reference.

 ## 📄 License

 This project is licensed under the **MIT License** — see the `LICENSE` file for details.